-The purpose of design is not to make websites look nice.
-Websites should look good so users want to use them.
+The purpose of design is not just to make websites look nice; but to make websites that users want to use.

-Internet use grew world-wide by more than 1,000% between 2000 and 2018, a global growth rate of more than 15 per cent year-on-year.
-While usage in Europe and North America grew more than five times during this period, in Asia the growth rate was three times as fast and in Africa more than nine times.
+Internet traffic grew world-wide by more than 1,000% between 2000 and 2018, a global growth rate of more than 15 per cent year-on-year.
+While usage in Europe and North America grew more than five times during this period, in Asia the growth rate was three times faster – and in Africa more than nine times faster.

 Websites and online digital platforms remain the largest proportion of this traffic.

 In fact, if you are a senior leader in almost any industry, in just about any country on Earth, the chances are you are regularly involved in the specification, commissioning or operation of websites.

 And you have probably been hired for your industry-specific, professional or functional skills – it is pretty unlikely that you are a specialist in web development too.

 So what do you need to know?
 And what questions should you ask your specialists?